IMPORTANT NEWS FROM THE TRUSTEES

 It is hoped that this statement, which the trustees had never intended to put in the public domain, will put the matter to rest once and for all.

 Latest at MGEDT?

-Next date: Our next live chat 1-2-1 sessions is under review and to be re-launched soon.
+Next date: Our next live chat 1-2-1 sessions is under review at the present time.